HallisCode/RouletteGame/README.md

 ## Contains
 1. RouletteLib - the roulette library itself.
 2. Casino - graphic implementation of roulette on wpf.
-3. ConsoleCasino - ConsoleCasino - a small roulette with reduced functionality on the console.
+3. ConsoleCasino - a small roulette with reduced functionality on the console.

 ## Requirements
 - *.NET 7.0*